tiagopaispereira/ledger-to-invest/database/docs/schema_diagram.md

 This document provides a high-level Entity-Relationship (ER) diagram for the Ledger-To-Invest (LTI) application's database.
 Its purpose is to give developers a quick visual overview of the database structure, the main entities, and how they relate to one another.

 For a detailed breakdown of each table and its business logic, see `table-relationship.md`.
-For guides on performing common operations, see `workflows.md`.

 ## Complete Entity Relationship Diagram